 Besides beautiful beaches and vibrant cities, Australia is also known worldwide for its unique and spectacular wildlife.
 But did you know that more than 80% of the plants, mammals and reptiles are unique to Australia, which means they can’t be found anywhere else in the world?

-Here is a list of the top ten animals in Australia that you must see during your Australian road trip with a Travelers Autobarn campervan.
+Here is a list of the top ten animals in Australia that you must see during your Australian road trip with a Travellers Autobarn campervan.